Nancy-Chauhan/Today-I-Learnt/README.md

 - Correlation IDs is a very good cocnept if you want to improve your logging and distributing tracing
 - Also there are tools like Zipkin and jaegar that help if you have a correlation ID
 - Jaegar + loki is very helpful in debugging

+## TIL: 10/05/2021

+- Database normalisation
+- Removal of duplicated data form db
+- It is used for optimising write operation